 Different theoretical approaches to the concept of development in the Global South and their relevance for selected countries in Latin America, Africa and Asia.
 Prerequisite(s): fourth-year Honours standing or permission of the Department.
+Seminar three hours a week.

-Selected Problems in Development in the Global South
+PSCI 4105 [0.5 credit] Selected Problems in Development in the Global South